SumYg/Project-Game/readme.md

 $ ./gp87game
 ```
 ### Cleaning up
-If you want to play the game again after the program ends.
-Please enter the following command line before your next compilation and execution:
+If you want to play the game again after the program ends, please enter the following command line before your next compilation and execution:
 ```
 make clean
 ```